 The Nebraska Racing and Gaming Commission approved a request from the Grand Island Casino Resort to offer various table games.

 On Aug.
-8, the Nebraska casino at Fonner Park in Grand Island submitted a request to state regulators to offer blackjack, craps and roulette.
+8, the Nebraska casino at Fonner Park in Grand Island submitted a request to state regulators to offer roulette, craps and blackjack for real money.
 The historic approval brings with it Las Vegas-style gaming to the Cornhusker State.